 - Find your radius for the inner waist circle by using the chart below.

-You will need two cut two of one diagram but make sure they are opposite of each other.
+Use this pattern piece to draw out your skirt pattern.
+You will need two cut two of one diagram, but make sure they are opposite of each other.
 Use the measurements you found to get a custom made skirt that fits your body!

-- Sew the one long seam with a skinny zigzag and right sides together.
+Sew the one long seam with a zigzag and right sides together.

 To put on your skirt:

 Find the seam and put it on one side of your waist and hold it there.

 Grab the side that will go across your front and warp it all the way around until it meets with the seam.
 Hold the seam and one wrapped side with one hand on one side of your waist.